-The law does not apply to room and board nor does it apply to mandatory, program, and course specific fees.
+The law does not apply to room and board nor does it apply to mandatory fees, program fees, and/or course-specific fees.
 Further, the law does not apply to graduate or professional students.

 The Guaranteed Tuition Stabilization Plan becomes effective with the Fall 2004 cohort of newly enrolled SIUC undergraduate students.
 The Guarantee will extend for four years upon initial enrollment at SIUC.
 For example, if a student enters SIUC in the Fall 2006 semester, the Guarantee for that student will expire at the end of the Summer 2010 session.
 The cohort to which a student is assigned is based on the term in which the student first enrolls at SIUC.

 Students who are guaranteed to have a fixed tuition rate for four continuous years upon initial enrollment at SIUC include 1) resident or nonresident undergraduate students who first enroll at SIUC during the Fall 2004 term or later, and 2) undergraduate re-entry resident or nonresident students already in a cohort whose Guarantee has not yet expired.
 Although the law only guarantees the tuition rate of resident students, SIUC has extended its Guarantee to include nonresidents, including international students.
 The guaranteed rate for these students will be based on the nonresident tuition rate.

 At the end of the four years, the student's tuition rate will no longer be guaranteed.
-The new rate will be the same as the tuition assessed to those undergraduate students who are not eligible for a tuition guarantee.
+The new rate may be the same as the tuition assessed to those undergraduate students who are not eligible for a tuition Guarantee, unless the SIU Board of Trustees decides otherwise.¹

-Students who don't qualify for fixed tuition include 1) graduate students, 2) professional students, 3) undergraduate students who first enrolled prior to Fall 2004, 4) undergraduate students whose guarantee has expired, 5) students enrolled in cost-recovery courses, and 6) high school students who are enrolled in college courses at SIUC (until such time as they enroll as undergraduates).
+Students who do not qualify for fixed tuition include 1) graduate students, 2) professional students, 3) undergraduate students who first enrolled prior to Fall 2004, 4) undergraduate students whose Guarantee has expired, 5) students enrolled in cost-recovery courses, and 6) high school students who are enrolled in college courses at SIUC (until such time as they enroll as undergraduates).